Ryuma-Orita/academic-kickstart/content/en/publication/13-Morse-Bott-homology.md

 # 8 = Patent (v4.2+ required)
 publication_types = ["3"]

 abstract = "Banyaga and Hurtubise defined the Morse--Bott--Smale chain complex as a quotient of a large chain complex by introducing five degeneracy relations.
-In this paper, we unify the five conditions into only one degeneracy condition.
-This allows for a simpler definition of Morse--Bott homology and more computable examples.
-Moreover, we show that our chain complex for a Morse--Smale function is quasi-isomorphic to the Morse--Smale--Witten chain complex.
-As a result, we obtain another proof of the Morse Homology Theorem."
+However, their five degeneracy relations are in fact redundant.
+In the present paper, we unify these five conditions into a single degeneracy condition and resolve the issue of the well-definedness of the Morse--Bott--Smale chain complex.
+This provides an appropriate definition of the Morse--Bott homology and more computable examples.
+Moreover, we show that our chain complex for a Morse--Smale function is quasi-isomorphic to the usual Morse--Smale--Witten chain complex.
+As a consequence, we obtain an alternative proof of the Morse Homology Theorem."
 # abstract_short = ""

 links = [